RafalFilipek/Spriter/README.md

 ============

  * PHP 5.3.6
- * If you wnat to use OptiPng it must be avaliable in `/usr/bin/optipng`
+ * If you want to use OptiPng it must be avaliable in `/usr/bin/optipng`

 Installation
 ============